Redesigning DataUP for scalable future growth

 Working closely with key stakeholders, we conducted in-depth analyses of specific capabilities such as predictive modeling, (Machine Learning) ML architecture, and data integrity.
 This collaborative approach ensured the website's features weren't only visually appealing but also technically accurate and aligned with the company’s "Senior-Led Execution" narrative.
 These workshops allowed us to identify which specialized services required dedicated landing pages and which technical proof points were non-negotiable for establishing market authority.

-To organize the high volume of concepts generated during these sessions, I utilized affinity clustering.
-This technique allowed us to take a chaotic "brain dump" of features and group them into logical themes—such as "Technical Scalability," "Client Success Stories," and "Strategic Consulting Frameworks."
-By visually clustering related ideas, the team could clearly see which themes carried the most weight, helping to define the primary navigation and the hierarchical structure of the new digital experience.
+To organize the volume of concepts generated during these sessions, affinity clustering was used as the primary organizational methodology.
+This technique facilitated the categorization of an extensive range of features into logical thematic groups — such as Technical Scalability, Client Success Stories, and Strategic Consulting Frameworks.
+By clustering related concepts, the team was able to identify which themes carried the most strategic weight, informing the primary navigation structure and the hierarchical architecture of the new digital experience.

 In the final stage of this discovery phase, these clustered ideas provided the raw data needed for the next level of refinement.
 I transitioned these high-potential concepts into a prioritization matrix, mapping them based on their expected business impact for implementation.
 This rigorous filtering process ensured that the MVP (Minimum Viable Product) focused on the most critical features first, allowing us to build a scalable foundation that could grow alongside DataUP’s evolving service model.